 The Focus 260 is a floor-standing speaker that packs a punch both in its sound and design.
 The classic Dynaudio look shines through with a sleek body, bold speaker caps, and a raised grille.
 We think this speaker is one of the best, so read on to see just how great it is.

 |Frequency Response||32 Hz – 23 kHz|

 |IEC Power Handling||> 250 W|

 |Dimensions (W x H x D)||202 x 995 x 294 mm 7.9 x 39.1 x 11.6″|

 Design and Build

 You have the option of four real-wood veneer finishes or two glass finishes.
-The veneer comes in maple, walnut, rosewood and back ash, and the glass comes in piano white or piano black.
-Each of the finishes are beautiful, but I think the speaker really shines with the glass finishes (no pun intended).
+The veneer comes in maple, walnut, rosewood, and back ash, and the glass comes in piano white or piano black.
+Each of the finishes is beautiful, but I think the speaker really shines with the glass finishes (no pun intended).

 There aren’t many features on the Focus 260s because it’s a completely passive speaker.
 Some engineering inside makes the speaker really shine in terms of sound, but don’t expect any wireless connectivity or anything of the sort.

 The woofers are pushed by Dynaudio’s black Kapton voice coil.
 This thing is massive and can really push quite a bit of sound around.
 The woofers themselves sit inside a die-cast aluminum drive basket, ensuring stability and longevity from these speakers.